cptdihindu/TextEditorApp-MAD/README.md

 ## ⚠️ Notes

-- App will only show the outputs/erros in the code. that means no user interactions while program running
+- App will only show the outputs/erros in the code. that means no user interactions while program running.